edwin-Marrima/terraform-provider-file/docs/data-sources/data_source.md

 * `output` - (Optional) Destination file.
 Defaults to the value of `file` property.

-* `override_array_items` - (Optional) In situations where the object defined in the `items` field contains a _Key_ whose associated value is array and the same _Key_ exists (on the same level) in the specified file, if this field is false then the key values (defined in the `items` field and specified file) will be merged, on the other hand if this field is set to true, then the value associated with the same _Key_ in the selected file will be replaced by the value (associated with the _Key_) defined in the `items` field.
+* `override_array_items` - (Optional) In situations where the object defined in the `items` field contains a _Key_ whose associated value is array and the same _Key_ exists (on the same level) in the specified file, if this property is false then the key values (defined in the `items` field and specified file) will be merged, on the other hand if this property is set to true, then the value associated with the same _Key_ in the selected file will be replaced by the value (associated with the _Key_) defined in the `items` field.
 This setting is only applicable to json and yaml files.
 Defaults to `true`.